 A discussion paper on groundwater modellers and end users

 The different experiences of modellers and end users can lead to misunderstanding and/or different expectations of desired outcomes in groundwater modelling.
 In this project, Randall Cox, Groundwater Strategy Consultant conducted 21 interviews with senior modellers and end users to better understand and document the different perspectives.
 The intent of the discussion paper is to increase the use of groundwater models in informing policy, program and regulatory domains, by highlighting modeller and end user interactions.
 The paper can also be used to stimulate discussion in other modelling contexts.
 Read the Discussion paper: The different experiences of groundwater modellers and end users .

 Increasing demands for higher quality model outputs in shorter timeframes can result in ‘stretching’ a model beyond the conceptual limits it was originally designed to meet.
 This project involves a strategic review of Queensland’s water models and their functions, led by BMT Commercial Australia in collaboration with The University of Queensland and The University of Western Australia.
 A key output will include an assessment framework to help modellers and decision-makers identify opportunities for improvement, integration, or transition to a different model or approach altogether.
 The final reports from the project can be found on the QWMN publications page.

-Review of the science used in the MEDLI model
+NEW* - Review of the science used in the MEDLI model